qfpl/reflex-tutorial/blog/drafts/reflex/basics/dom.md

 ## Checkboxes

-There are more complicated inputs than buttons that we might be interested in.
+There are more complicated inputs than buttons.

 The simplest step up is a checkbox.
 This gives us a little bit of insight into the design of components in `reflex-dom`.